Towards Light-weight and Real-time Line Segment Detection: Experiments

 \subsection{Visualization}

 We visualize outputs of M-LSD and M-LSD-tiny in Figure~\ref{fig:vis}.
 Junctions and line segments are colored with cyan blue and orange, respectively.
 Compared to the GT, both models are capable of identifying junctions and line segments with high precision even in complicated low contrast environments such as (a) and (c).
-Although M-LSD-tiny contains a few missing small line segments and incorrectly connected junctions, the fundamental line segments to aware of the environmental structure are accurate.
-In addition, there are straight patterns on the floor in (b) and the wall in (d), that are missing in GT taken from the WireFrame~\cite{huang2018learning} dataset which was annotated by humans.
-However, our proposed methods are capable of detecting even the minute details in patterns and confirms the robustness of our models against complicated scenes.
+Although the results of M-LSD-tiny may have a few small line segments missing and junctions incorrectly connected, the fundamental line segments to identify the environmental structure are accurate.

+The goal of our model is to detect the structural line segments as~\cite{huang2018learning} while avoiding texture and photometric line segments.
+However, we observe that some are included in our results, such as texture on the floor in (b) and shadow on the wall in (d).
+We acknowledge this to be a common problem for existing methods, and considering texture and photometric features for training would be great future work.
+We include more visualizations with a comparison of existing methods in the supplementary material.